giantswarm/cilium-app/README.md

 ```

 Then we need to apply our custom changes on top of that new branch.
-Since those changes are already on the repository (although a different branch), we can use `cherry-pick` for apply those same commits to our newly created branch, for example
+Since those changes are already on the repository (although a different branch), we can use `cherry-pick` for apply those same commits to our newly created branch.
+Before applying them, please make sure they all make sense in the new release.
+The less custom changes we have, the better.
+We can apply our commits with
 ```
 git cherry-pick a4b22dee87ba3663f967f6dd6d8e666c849c742d^..25c449534cc325a5798fc7c839b8ac33591b3516
 ```